LR-WaveHoltz: A Low-Rank Helmholtz Solver: Introduction

 \section{Introduction}

 This paper introduces a low-rank method for solving the Helmholtz equation in two and three dimensions.
 The low-rank techniques we use rely on the use of structured multiblock meshes and the method is therefore best suited to problems posed on domains with low geometric complexity.
 One area where such problems are commonly found is underwater acoustics.
 Underwater acoustics is an important field of study due to its wide range of engineering applications, including sonar-based underwater exploration, seismic surveying, and long-distance communication.
 A key property of acoustic waves that enables these applications is their ability to travel long distances with minimal attenuation.
 This broad applicability has driven the need for efficient and accurate models of underwater wave propagation.
 Classical methods for obtaining approximate solutions include the ray tracing method \cite{Hovem2011}, the normal mode method \cite{Pekeris1948}, and parabolic equation methods \cite{Tappert2005}.
-A common feature of these methods is that they formulate the problem in the frequency domain, since frequency is typically the measurable or controllable parameter.
-Consequentially, they use the Helmholtz equation
+A common feature of these methods is that they \revtwo{seek to find approximate solutions to the wave propagation problem without solving the Helmholtz equation or the time domain wave equation.
+In this work we instead try to work directly with compressed representations of the solution to the Helmholtz equation, with the goal to not approximate the physics but still gain efficiency from the compressed format.} Here, \revtwo{we} use the Helmholtz equation

 as the underlying PDE, modeling the acoustic pressure $u(\xb)$ of a signal generated by a source $f(\xb)$ with frequency $\omega$ in some spatial domain $\Omega\subset\Rbb^d$ for $d=2,3$.
 An alternative approach is to solve the Helmholtz equation directly.
 This is known to be difficult for high frequencies due to the indefinite nature of the equation.
 In particular, the system of equations obtained by discretizing \eqref{eq:IntroHelmholtz} becomes indefinite \cite{Ernst2011}.
 This also limits the effectiveness of iterative solvers: for instance, the conjugate gradient method fails entirely, while GMRES provides little to no acceleration \cite{Erlangga2008}.
 A further challenge arises from classical dispersion analysis \cite{Kreiss1972,Hagstrom2012}, which shows that discretizing a wave problem with frequency $\omega$ using a finite difference method of order $2p$ and a prescribed accuracy $\epsilon$ requires a number of points per wavelength (PPW) on the order of $\PPW \sim(\omega / \epsilon)^{1/2p}$.
 It is therefore more efficient to use higher order methods.